 What is its history?

-According to Stefan, the predecessor to the sleeve pack was the cardboard gaylord on a wood pallet.
-With the introduction of the solid deck plastic pallet, the bottom cardboard was no longer required, opening up the possibility of a sleeve.
+The predecessor to the sleeve pack was the cardboard gaylord on a wood pallet.
+With the introduction of the solid deck plastic pallet, the bottom cardboard was no longer required, opening up the possibility of a sleeve – at first corrugated paper, and then corrugated plastic.

 What are the benefits?